SimX-Research/Simx-Simulator/README.md

 # Simx-Simulator

 The Simx Simulator provides users with the ability to test AV and AMR algorithms in one of several pre-made Simx Simulator levels.
 The Open Source Simx clients provide an API and examples for connecting to the Simulator for simulating traffic scenarios and replaying Simx trajectory files.
-The clients allow users to configure and test any number of configurations of monoDrive high-fidelity sensors.
+The clients allow users to configure and test any number of configurations of Simx high-fidelity sensors.

 ![image](https://user-images.githubusercontent.com/131154677/233154122-c1f98b0d-5313-492b-be7e-8ecb076e0f72.png)